syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfChart/Getting-Started.md

 You have to add the following assembly reference to the iOS unified project

-ios-unifed\Syncfusion.SfChart.iOS.dll
+ios-unifed\Syncfusion.SFChart.iOS.dll

 ## Initialize Chart

-Import the SfChart namespace as shown below in your respective Page,
+Import the SFChart namespace as shown below in your respective Page,

 {% highlight C# %}
 using Syncfusion.SfChart.iOS;